abacusorg/AbacusSummit/README.md

 These simulations were designed to meet (and exceed) the Cosmological Simulation Requirements of the Dark Energy Spectroscopic Instrument (DESI) survey.
-AbacusSummit is being run on the Summit supercomputer at the Oak Ridge Leadership Computing Facility under a time allocation from the DOE's ALCC program.
+AbacusSummit was run on the Summit supercomputer at the Oak Ridge Leadership Computing Facility under a time allocation from the DOE's ALCC program.